mrdarip/tasdks/backlog.md

     A["hi mom"] --> B["this is mermaid!"]
 ```

+- Fix padding on all screens
+- Implement Resources screens
 ### UX

 - Maybe approximating it to something like spotify UI would give user a familiar experience